OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/bulk_assessment/bulk_assessment.md

     Depending on the configuration of a course element, different options are available.

-    If the option "assessment" is not activated in the course element, no bulk assessment can be carried out.
+    If the option "Assessment" is not activated in the course element, no bulk assessment can be carried out.

     All course elements are displayed for which at least one of the following assessment features is configured: